Calligrapher, artist, biomedical engineer,

 scientific visualization expert and passionate with in silico neuroscience.

 Generation of high fidelity, two-manifold and watertight polygonal surface meshes of neuroscientific models including spiny neurons, glial cells and blood vasculature from high resolution segmented electron microscopy stacks.
 These polygonal meshes are used to create homogeneous tetrahedral or volumetric meshes for reaction-diffusion simulations, for example using the STEPs simulator, to understand the functional mechanisms of neuro-glio-vascular ensemble.

 It is all about VessMorphoVis; an integrated suite of toolboxes for interactive visualization and analysis of vast brain vascular networks represented by morphological graphs segmented originally from imaging or microscopy stacks.
 The tool leverages the outstanding potentials of Blender, aiming to establish an integrated, extensible and domain-specific framework capable of interactive visualization, analysis, repair, high-fidelity meshing and high-quality rendering of vascular morphologies.
-VessMorphoVis is based on Blender 2.8 and 2.9 and is freely available on Github.
+VessMorphoVis is based on either Blender 2.8 and is freely available on Github.

 Development of efficient and unbiased physically-plausible optical models for rendering fluorescent structures in low- and highly-scattering turbid media.
 These models can be further employed to simulate the optical pipelines of several fluorescence-based optical microscopes, such as the epi-widefield or the light-sheet fluorescence microscopes, to digitally reconstruct in silico fluorescence imaging experiments.
 The models can also be used to simulate other types of experiments such as voltage sensitive dyes imaging and Calcium imaging.